Flight-Free-UK/flight_free_uk_website/source/posts_travel/travels-with-the-hungry-passenger.html.markdown

 author: FlightFree UK
 read_time_minute: 4
 ---
-*W﻿ith around [20% of people choosing a holiday destination because of the food](https://www.thesun.co.uk/travel/32864704/brits-planning-holidays-around-food/), The [Hungry Passenger](https://thehungrypassenger.com/) takes it a step further, travelling purely to find the food that is on offer.
+*W﻿ith around [20% of people choosing a holiday destination because of the food](https://www.thesun.co.uk/travel/32864704/brits-planning-holidays-around-food/), The [Hungry Passenger](https://thehungrypassenger.com/) takes it a step further, travelling purely to enjoy the food that is on offer.
 Stephen Plume sits down with us to share his travels across the UK and Europe this year.*

 ##### Could you outline what The Hungry Passenger is all about and what you’re trying to achieve with it?